mesosphere/dcos-commons/frameworks/template/README.md

 The default _SERVICENAME_ installation provides reasonable defaults for trying out the service, but may not be sufficient for production use.
 You may require different configurations depending on the context of the deployment.

 ## Prerequisities
-- If you are using Enterprise DC/OS, you may [need to provision a service account](/1.9/administration/id-and-access-mgt/service-auth/kafka-auth/) before installing Kafka.
+- If you are using Enterprise DC/OS, you may [need to provision a service account](https://docs.mesosphere.com/1.9/security/service-auth/custom-service-auth/) before installing _SERVICENAME_.
 Only someone with `superuser` permission can create the service account.
 	- `strict` [security mode](https://docs.mesosphere.com/1.9/administration/installing/custom/configuration-parameters/#security) requires a service account.
 	- `permissive` security mode a service account is optional.
 	- `disabled` security mode does not require a service account.